openvinotoolkit/open_model_zoo/demos/python_demos/text_spotting_demo/README.md

 ## How It Works

-The demo application expects a text spotting model that is split on three parts.
+The demo application expects a text spotting model that is split into three parts.
 Every model part must be in the Intermediate Representation (IR) format.

 First model is Mask-RCNN like text detector with the following constraints: